TheMightyPenguin/bower-lib-visualizer/README.md

 ## Frontend

-Check the `/frontend` folder to see the UI implementation, it's mmade in React + TypeScript.
+Check the `/frontend` folder to see the UI implementation, it's made with React + TypeScript.

 ## API